hatchet-dev/hatchet/README.md

 In your codebase, you would then create a worker which could perform the following actions:

-the following integrations (see [Writing an integration](#writing-an-integration)):

-- A `sandbox` integration responsible for creating/tearing down a sandbox environment
+- `sandbox:create` responsible for creating/tearing down a sandbox environment
-- A `postmark` integration for sending an email from a template
+- `postmark:email-from-template` for sending an email from a template
-- A `newsletter` integration for adding a user to a newsletter campaign
+- `newsletter:add-user` for adding a user to a newsletter campaign

-Ultimately, the goal of Hatchet workflows are that you don't need to write these integrations yourself -- creating a robust set of prebuilt integrations is one of the goals of the project.
+Ultimately, the goal of Hatchet workflows are that you don't need to write these actions yourself -- creating a robust set of prebuilt integrations is one of the goals of the project.

 ### Why is this useful?

+- When deploying a workflow engine or task queue, one of the first breaking points is requiring a robust event architecture for monitoring and replaying events.
+Hatchet provides this out of the box, allowing you to replay your events and retrigger your workflows.
 - No need to build all of your plumbing logic (action 1 -> event 1 -> action 2 -> event 2).
 Just define your jobs and steps and write your business logic.
 This is particularly useful the more complex your workflows become.
 - Using prebuilt integrations with a standard interface makes building auxiliary services like notification systems, billing, backups, and auditing much easier. **Please file an issue if you'd like to see an integration supported.** The following are on the roadmap:
   - Email providers: Sendgrid, Postmark, AWS SES